 - Provide market competitive pay, typically aimed at market median for the business sector, role and location of the relevant employees.
-Individual pay rates may fall above or below market median based upon experience, tenure and performance in the role as well as the market supply and demand for a particular skill set; - Enable the Company to attract and retain the right talent for the business at a business-appropriate and sustainable cost; - Provide market-appropriate pay structures which includes a role-appropriate level of variable pay in line with market norms and an appropriate benefits programme; - Ensure that pay programs are aligned as applicable to business strategy, risk appetite statements, codes of conduct and applicable regulations; and reward only appropriate behaviour with both short and long-term performance taken into consideration as appropriate; - Ensure the appropriate governance and independence as it relates to pay decisions and the appropriate scrutiny as it relates to key employees including those designated as Solvency II employees; and - No member of the Remuneration Committee is involved in deliberations or decision making on his/her own pay or the pay of the other members of the Remuneration Committee.
+Individual pay rates may fall above or below market median based upon experience, tenure and performance in the role as well as the market supply and demand for a particular skill set; - Enable the Company to attract and retain the right talent for the business at a business-appropriate and sustainable cost;

+- Provide market-appropriate pay structures which include a role-appropriate level of variable pay in line with market norms and an appropriate benefits programme; - Ensure that pay programs are aligned as applicable to business strategy, risk appetite statements, codes of conduct and applicable regulations; and reward only appropriate behaviour with both short and long-term performance taken into consideration as appropriate; - Ensure the appropriate governance and independence as it relates to pay decisions and the appropriate scrutiny as it relates to key employees including those designated as Solvency II employees; - No member of the Remuneration Committee is involved in deliberations or decision making on his/her own pay or the pay of the other members of the Remuneration Committee: and - Pay must be affordable and sustainable with any remuneration awards not threatening the Company's ability to maintain an adequate capital base.